Final Administrative Action by CBP

 To stop the summary forfeiture proceedings, you must file a verified claim as required by the notice of CBP’s final administrative action, which might be the Port Director of Customs and Border Protection, Office of Fines, Penalties, & Forfeitures, in the appropriate field office.

-Follow the directions in the original notice of seizure exactly or hire an experienced attorney to make sure your rights are protected.
+Follow the directions in the original notice of seizure exactly, or hire an experienced attorney to ensure your rights are protected.

-The notice might provide that the claim must be filed within 30 days from the date of first publication of the notice of seizure and intent to forfeit.
-The final administrative action letter will list the date that the first legal notice will appear on the Department of Justice website.
+The notice might provide that the claim must be filed within 30 days from the date the notice of seizure and intent to forfeit is first published.
+The final administrative action letter will list the date the first legal notice appears on the Department of Justice website.